Yes, private insurers are now required to cover the cost of at-home COVID-19 tests

 “Under President Biden’s leadership, we are requiring insurers and group health plans to make tests free for millions of Americans.
 This is all part of our overall strategy to ramp-up access to easy-to-use, at-home tests at no cost,” HHS Secretary Xavier Becerra said.

-Individuals covered by Medicare will not be able to get their at-home COVID-19 tests reimbursed through this program because Medicaid and Children's Health Insurance Program (CHIP) plans are already required to fully cover the cost of at-home tests, according to the Centers for Medicaid & Medicare Services (CMS).
+Individuals covered by Medicare will not be able to get their at-home COVID-19 tests reimbursed through this program, according to the Centers for Medicaid & Medicare Services (CMS).
+However, Medicare Advantage plans may offer coverage and payment for at-home COVID-19 tests.
+In the meantime, the CMS says HHS is providing up to 50 million free, at-home tests to community health centers and Medicare-certified health clinics for distribution at no cost to patients and community members.
+Meanwhile, state Medicaid and Children's Health Insurance Program (CHIP) plans are already required to fully cover the cost of at-home tests.

 Private insurance companies, like Aetna, Blue Cross Blue Shield Association and Centene, along with America’s Health Insurance Plans (AHIP), a national trade association of health insurance companies, released statements saying they are working to implement the Biden administration's new testing requirements.